edwinst/whereami/README.md

 ## Limitations

 * `whereami` reads your code from a file.
 Therefore, if you have unsaved changes that modify indentation or move code, the printed information may be off.

 * Tab stops are currently hard-coded to be at multiples of 8 characters.
 If you use a different setting in your code, you will need to adapt `whereami` or add an option lest the program misunderstand your indentation.

+* Files larger than `UINT32_MAX` bytes are currently not supported.
+It would not be difficult to change that but my source files still have enough room to grow before hitting that limit.

 ## Future directions